In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 2nd Subnet

-1- Choose create subnet.
+1- Choose to create a subnet.

 2- Name tag – VPC2-Subnet.